 - Health (2 semesters): Health courses in grades 9 and 11 are required.

-- Outdoor Education: All ninth grade students are expected to participate in this four day program .
+- Outdoor Education: All ninth grade students are expected to participate in this three-day program .

 - Independent Service Project (ISP): This service project is a graduation requirement for all seniors.